MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 <mark>TODO: where in the frame are spawned components allocated</mark>
 <mark>TODO: does first frame</mark>
-NOTE: a prephysics handler in code blocks scripts runs before start
+NOTE: a pre-physics handler in code blocks scripts runs before start

 `async` runs AFTER default.